 At the first light of dawn on the Solstice, the inner passageway of this ancient structure in County Meath is illuminated by the rays of the sun.
 This marvel of ancient engineering holds a very specific purpose, it speaks of the universal story, the birth of the light within.
 For this reason we can see that Newgrange, although often described as a tomb, is in fact quite the opposite, it is a womb.

 The connections between Newgrange and the figure of the Goddess are manifold in Celtic mythology, even manifesting into early Irish Christianity in the temple’s association with St Brigid, regarded in ancient Ireland as the handmaiden or foster-mother of the baby Jesus.
 In some traditions she was even called the mother of Jesus and given the name Mary of the Gaels.
 In this alone we can see a clear association between Newgrange and the birth of the Christ within on the Winter Solstice.
-But there are other far older connections than this, not least in the Celtic Goddess Brighid, who encompassed many aspects of the later Saint and who too was associated with the divine feminine principal, the purified soul.
+But there are other far older connections than this, not least in the Celtic Goddess Brighid, who encompassed many aspects of the later Saint and who too was associated with the divine feminine principal.

 Brighid was also closely associated with both the Milky Way and the swan, which we will see is another important aspect of this story.